The Magnificent Ambersons (film): Release

-Box office

 By January 1943, the film managed to earn $1 million in box office rentals in North America.
 However, it was not enough to recoup the film's cost and it recorded a loss of $620,000.

-Critical reception

-Contemporary reviews
+Contemporary reception

 Thomas M. Pryor of The New York Times praised The Magnificent Ambersons as "an exceptionally well-made film, dealing with a subject scarcely worth the attention which has been lavished upon it."
 He further praised the performances from the cast highlighting Dolores Costello as being "too beautiful and capable an actress to remain inactive for such long periods.
 Agnes Moorehead, playing the role of a romantically frustrated aunt, is splendid.
 Other fine performances are contributed by Ray Collins, Anne Baxter and the veteran Richard Bennett as the grandfather."
 Time heralded the film as "a great motion picture, adult and demanding.
 Artistically, it is a textbook of advanced cinema technique.
 The novel use of sidelighting and exaggerated perspective that made Kane seem unlike any other movie floods Ambersons with the same revealing eloquence, examining faces, bathrooms, streets, the cluttered detail of the Ambersons magnificence, from a viewpoint so fresh that it creates a visual suspense in the very act of clarification."
 Harrison's Reports positively wrote the film "is an artistic achievement, excelling in every department—that of direction, acting, production, and photography."

 Herm Schoenfeld of Variety unfavorably compared the film to The Little Foxes (1941), writing that it is "without the same dynamic power of story, acting, and social preachment.
 Also unlike 'Foxes,' this film hasn't a single moment of contrast; it piles on and on a tale of woe, but without once striking at least a true chord of sentimentality."
 Mae Tinée of the Chicago Tribune wrote "All the acting is commendable, but somehow for me, the characters seldom 'came alive.' ...
 And I guess I wasn't alone in that action, because people sitting near me exhibited a baffled restlessness."
 Manny Farber, reviewing for The New Republic, criticized Welles's radio-style approach writing: "...at the times when something is on the screen and Welles tells you what for.
 Meanwhile, for something to do, you count the shadows.
 Theater-like is the inability to get the actors or story moving, which gives you a desire to push with your hands.
 There is really no living, moving or seeing to the movie; it is a series of static episodes connected by narration, as though someone sat you down and said "Here!" and gave you some postcards of the 1890s."